HansS/git-essentials/README.md

    pull   |    Fetch from and integrate with another repository or a local branch push |      Update remote refs along with associated objects

+###Git Tips:
+##Commit with multiple line message
+In bash, you can use single quotes around the message, and just leave the quote open, which will make bash prompt for another line, until you close the quote.

+Like this:

+git commit -m 'Message
+goes
+here'
 ###Git Workflow;
 git command | git workflow step
 -----------------|-----------------------